Hung1610/hoovada/README.md

 $ cd <path to project>
 $ docker-compose build

-// Docker-compose up will run 3 dockers: API, DB and adminer for DB UI, REMEMBER to re-build before re-rerunning this
+// Docker-compose up will run 4 dockers: API, socketio, DB and adminer for DB UI, REMEMBER to re-build before re-rerunning this
 $ docker-compose up

 // Some other useful commands